 Mr. Bolton will devote 100% of his time to the Resulting Issuer.
+Mr. Bolton will be an employee of the Resulting Issuer and will enter into a non-competition and non-disclosure agreement with the Resulting Issuer.

 Joshua Lebovic, CPA, CA (Age 36) - Chief Financial Officer